This page describes the color solid, and gives information about a number of formal color description systems.

 Since there are slight color differences between the editions, the recommended approach to identifying a color is to include the year of the edition used, such as RHS66 53A, which is deep red.
 The 76 new colors introduced in the 2001 edition, and some of the previous red-purple and blue colors now printed as solid colors, are to be prefaced with the letter N, such as RHS01 N47A, which is orange red.

-Approximations of the colors in the RHS Colour Chart, along with the corresponding Universal Color Language numbers and names, can be seen at RHS colors.
-Although these colors were developed from accurate data supplied by Munsell, they only roughly approximate the true colors of the RHS Colour Chart for several reasons:
+Approximations of the colors in the RHS Colour Chart, along with the corresponding Universal Color Language numbers and names, were developed from accurate data supplied by Munsell, they only roughly approximate the true colors of the RHS Colour Chart for several reasons:

 – they are shown as background colors, which are limited by some web browsers to a 216-color palette, rather than the thousands or millions of colors possible with color images;